top of page

 • Women on their moon-time (menstruating) are asked to pray for the water from home, as they are already in ceremony.

-• Men carry the eagle feather staff, but if there are no males in attendance, women may carry the staff.
+• Women carry the copper pail.
+Men carry the eagle feather staff, but if there are no males in attendance, grandmothers may carry the staff.

 • Always respect the territory that you are traveling through.